 It’s time to play with your food.
 Mix up a batch of pudding and hand your toddler a sheet of freezer paper.
 A swirl on the paper then a lick between the fingers.
 A plop on the paper, a plop on the nose.

 Give them their own scrapbook to glue or tape their artwork.
-I still have the scrapbook from my youth.
+I still have a scrapbook from my youth.
 It’s filled with school papers too.
 Apparently, I was NEVER good at math.

 Their own Photobook